 What Are the Benefits of Influencer Marketing?

-When done properly, influencer marketing campaigns, like lots of social media marketing strategies, can be incredibly successful, especially when you're working with a younger customer base.
-Gen Z have a high level of trust for their favorite influencers, and that trust frequently translates into conversion.
+When executed properly, influencer marketing campaigns, like many social media marketing strategies, can be highly successful, especially when targeting a younger customer base.
+Gen Z has a high level of trust in their favorite influencers, and that trust often translates into conversions.

 But it's not just about general ROI.

-A good influencer marketing strategy can also bring in higher quality leads.
-Influencers are uniquely placed to reach potential customers whose values and lifestyles align closely with what your brand is all about.
+A good influencer marketing strategy can also generate higher-quality leads.
+Influencers are uniquely positioned to reach potential customers whose values and lifestyles align closely with your brand.

 And that's before you even take basic reach into account.